Eucalyptus remota

 Eucalyptus remota, commonly known as the Kangaroo Island ash, Kangaroo Island mallee ash, or Mount Taylor mallee, is a species of tree or mallee that is endemic to Kangaroo Island in South Australia.
-It has smooth bark, often with rough, fibrous bark on the trunk, lance-shaped adult leaves, flower buds in group of between nine and twenty one, white flowers and hemispherical or shortened spherical fruit.
+It has smooth bark, often with rough, fibrous bark on the trunk, lance-shaped adult leaves, flower buds in a group of between nine and twenty one, white flowers and hemispherical or shortened spherical fruit.

 Description

 Eucalyptus remota is a tree that typically grows to a height of 15 m, sometimes a mallee to 4 m, and forms a lignotuber.
 It has smooth, greyish or yellow bark, usually with rough, fibrous grey bark on the trunk, sometimes also the larger branches.
 Young plants and coppice regrowth have elliptical to egg-shaped or broadly lance-shaped leaves that are the same shade of greyish green on both sides, and 50-105 mm long, 30-45 mm wide.
 Adult leaves are the same shade of glossy green on both sides, lance-shaped to curved, 75-150 mm long and 20-40 mm wide on a petiole 14-25 mm long.
 The flower buds are arranged in leaf axils in groups of between nine and twenty one on an unbranched peduncle 6-18 mm long, the individual buds on pedicels 1-6 mm long.
 Mature buds are oval or club-shaped, 4-6 mm long and 3-4 mm wide with a rounded operculum that is shorter than the floral cup.
 Flowering occurs from November to December and the flowers are white.
 The fruit is a woody, hemispherical or shortened spherical capsule 6-10 mm long and 5-105 mm wide with the valves near rim level.